 Pioneering treatment program

-We provide a range of high-quality clinical services, including assessment, brief intervention, inpatient care, outpatient services, continuing care and family support.
+We provide a range of high-quality clinical services, including assessment, brief intervention, inpatient care, day treatment, outpatient services, continuing care and family support.
 In this way, we effectively meet the diverse needs of people who are at different stages of their lives and illnesses, or who are at risk of becoming ill.

 A full guide to CAMH services is available.

 CAMH’s research keeps us on the leading edge of treatment, allowing us to turn what we learn at the bench side into practice at the bedside.
-Our neuroscientists, clinical scientists and researchers are recognized glob-ally for breakthroughs in understanding the brain’s structure and chemistry and the role of genes, as well as for pioneering new mental health and addiction treatments.
+Our neuroscientists, clinical scientists and researchers are recognized globally for breakthroughs in understanding the brain’s structure and chemistry and the role of genes, as well as for pioneering new mental health and addiction treatments.

-These discoveries, along with social policy research in substance use and mental health issues, are leading to innovative and effective health prevention strategies, social programs and public policies.
+These discoveries, along with our social policy research in substance use and mental health issues, are leading to innovative and effective health prevention strategies, social programs and public policies.
 Our advances are helping people in Canada and beyond enjoy longer, healthier lives.

 Education, health promotion, public policy